 - Does the building continually experience bursting pipes?

-Pipes in hard to reach areas might be difficult to inspect.
-In such a case, testing the water purity regularly will help you establish whether there is corrosion.
-If the water pressure is a concern, the owners’ corporation should consider installing pressure limiting valves at the main supply to reduce the pressure of the water before it enters the building.
-Such valves could extend the life of the pipes by about 5 years as it helps to minimise abnormal vibrations and deterioration.
+Pipes in hard-to-reach areas might be difficult to inspect.
+In such a case, regularly testing the water purity will help you establish whether there is corrosion.
+If water pressure is a concern, the owners’ corporation should consider installing pressure-limiting valves at the main supply line to reduce the pressure of the water before it enters the building.
+Such valves could extend the life of the pipes by about 5 years as they help minimise abnormal vibrations and deterioration.

 In the cold season, water pipes could freeze and burst causing extensive damage.
 Before the cold weather sets in, identify any equipment and piping which are susceptible to freezing.
 You can ask the owners’ corporation to insulate any piping plumbing material that is on common property.
 Lot owners can prepare for the cold weather by draining any plumbing equipment and condensation units and protecting them with anti-freeze products.